stalance/CommandSchedulerBundle/README.md

 ## Features

 New in Version 4:
-- Event-Handling (preExcecution, postExceution).
+- Event-Handling (preExecution, postExecution).
 You can subscribe your own Events
 - Monitoring: Notifications with the [Symfony Notifier](https://symfony.com/doc/current/notifier.html) Component.
-Derfault: E-Mail
+Default: E-Mail
-- Refactored Exceution of Commands to Services.
+- Refactored Execution of Commands to Services.
 You can use them now from other Services.
 - Handled error in Command Parsing.
 So there is no 500 Error while parsing commands.
 - You CLI-commands for add, remove and list scheduled commands
-- Improved UI of command-exceutions in cli
+- Improved UI of command-execution in cli
 - Create Command-Listing as Json for API usage

 Version 3:
 - An admin interface to add, edit, enable/disable or delete scheduled commands.
 - For each command, you define :
   - name
   - symfony console command (choice based on native `list` command)
   - cron expression (see [Cron format](http://en.wikipedia.org/wiki/Cron#Format) for informations)